How much can you save with a heat pump?

 How we calculated the total energy bill for heat pumps on our Cosy Octopus tariff

-From April 2024, the standing charge for the Cosy tariff will be 58 pence per kWh.
+From July 2024, the average standing charge for the Cosy Octopus tariff will be 58.03 pence per kWh.

-Assuming there is still gas at the property, your total energy bill with a heat pump on the Cosy tariff works out to be:
+Assuming gas is kept at the property, your total energy bill with a heat pump on the Cosy Octopus tariff works out to be:

 How we calculated the environmental levies saving